 Please know that all the information you provide here is confidential.
 While at this stage you are not considered a client, we never disclose your personal information and will never contact anyone on your behalf without your express permission.

-After Holly has collected the information needed to start your free case evaluation, she will let you know which attorney in our office will be best suited for your needs – Charles D. Naylor, Peter S. Forgie or George M. Jones.
-If he is available, she will connect you to the attorney right away, otherwise she will ensure the attorney calls you back that day if possible, or schedule a time for you to speak with the attorney.
+After Holly has collected the information needed to start your free case evaluation, she will let you know if Charles D. Naylor is available to speak with you.
+If he is, she will connect you to the attorney right away, otherwise she will ensure the attorney calls you back that day if possible, or schedule a time for you to speak with the attorney.

 Your free case evaluation with the attorney will most likely start over the phone, where he will ask you more in-depth questions about your injury and treatment, as well as specifics about how it occurred and why.